Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

       "Your appliance came up without a configured IP address.
 Graylog is probable not running correctly!"

    In this case, you have to login and edit ``/etc/network/interfaces`` in order to setup a fixed IP address.
-Then manually reconfigure Graylog as shown in the following paragraphs.
+Then create the file `/var/lib/graylog-server/firstboot` and reboot.

 Logging in